-One of the main challenges when designing software architecture is the consideration of quality attributes.
+One of the main challenges when designing software architecture is considering quality attributes.
 Not only their design turns out to be difficult, but also the specification of these attributes.
-Consequently, many problems in software systems are directly related to the specification and design of quality attributes such as modifiability or performance, to name just a few.

-While the principal pattern is easy to understand it can be difficult to succeed with Dependency Injection without considering the larger context.
-DI is an application of the principle of Inversion of Control and to succeed with IoC you’ll also need to invert your thinking.
-This article provides a sketch of the mental model you need to adopt to succeed with DI.
+While the principal pattern is easy to understand it can be difficult to succeed with DI without considering the larger context.
+This article provides a sketch of the mental model you need to succeed.
+1

 Mark Seemann, author of Dependency Injection in .NET, talks to us about the differences between DI and Service Locators and the importance of having a Composite Root.
 9